MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 ## Configure Microsoft 365 Apps for enterprise to use device-based licensing

-After you have assigned licenses to the group in Azure AD that contains your Windows client devices, you need to configure Microsoft 365 Apps for enterprise to use device-based licensing instead of user-based licensing.
+After you have assigned licenses to the group in Microsoft Entra ID that contains your Windows client devices, you need to configure Microsoft 365 Apps for enterprise to use device-based licensing instead of user-based licensing.
 You can do that by using either of the following methods:
  - The Office Deployment Tool and the DeviceBasedLicensing setting.
 - Group Policy and the "Use a device-based license for Microsoft 365 Apps for enterprise" policy setting